-Fat Tails In Monte Carlo Analysis vs Safe Withdrawal Rates
+Does Monte Carlo Analysis Actually Overstate Tail Risk In Retirement Projections?

 Monte Carlo Analysis And Relying On A Normal Distribution

-While already included in most financial planning software solutions, Monte Carlo analysis remains a somewhat controversial projection tool for financial planners, due to the fact that it commonly relies on a normal distribution to project the probability of future returns… in a world where many have suggested that returns are not actually normally distributed.
+While already included in most financial planning software solutions, Monte Carlo analysis remains a somewhat controversial projection tool for financial planners, due to the fact that it commonly relies on a normal distribution to project the probability of future returns in a world where many have suggested that returns are not actually normally distributed.
 Which raises the question of whether or to what extent Monte Carlo analysis projections might be understating the risk of a retirement plan?

 To evaluate this question, it helps to first revisit what the normal distribution is, and how it actually works.